Yogesh-Baskaran14/Arduino_LED/README.md

 Arduino_LED

-This repository is dedicated to interfacing LEDs with Arduino UNO.
-It starts with basic projects such as:
+A collection of Arduino UNO LED interfacing projects, ranging from basic to advanced.
+Current implementations include:

 Simple LED blinking

 LED fading using PWM

-Controlling LED brightness with a potentiometer
+LED brightness control via potentiometer

-…and will continue to grow with new ideas, schematics, and example codes.

-Stay tuned for regular updates and more exciting LED projects! ✨
+Future updates will include additional examples, schematics, and well-documented source code for experimentation and learning.